hkujy/Reliability-based-Equitable-Transit-Frequency-Design-/README.md

   - SiouxFalls_node.tntp
   > the above two files can be obtained from https://github.com/bstabler/TransportationNetworks
 - stops.txt: bus stops
+- Demand.txt
+    * demand
+    * the first column is origin node
+    * the second column is destination node
+    * the third column is the demand value
+- IniFre.txt
+    * initial frequency of the transit lines
 4. The graphs can be obtained by running the python file
   - main.py